-All of the monitor sources can be grouped into 7 banks, with up to 16 sources in each bank.
-Banks A to G are user-definable using the Options-Mon I/P and TB screen.
+All of the monitor sources can be grouped into 7 user-definable banks, with up to 16 sources in each bank.
+Sources are allocated to Banks A to G using the Options-Mon TB & Tone - Monitor Panel screen.

 An eighth bank allows miscellaneous functions to be applied to the selected output, and is not editable.
 Pressing the bank selection button will change the 16 source selection buttons to display the sources allocated to that bank.